 I want to submit as POSTER ONLY or PAPER ONLY, how should I indicate this on my submission?

 If a paper/poster abstract is selected for presentation, the committee will choose between paper or poster unless the author indicates they want to be considered as a PAPER ONLY or POSTER ONLY.
-NOTE: Standard abstract submissions (without a limit) have the best chance of being accepted.
-Abstracts with a limit will be rejected if the committee cannot accommodate the preference.
-By indicating paper/poster, you leave the choice to the selection committee.
+NOTE: paper/poster submissions (no limit) have the best acceptance rates.
+Limited abstracts are rejected if the committee cannot accommodate the preference.
+Indicating paper/poster allows the selection committee to make the final decision.

-Can I submit a PAPER in one of the following subjects: Computers, Information Technology, Ethics, General Medical Care, Global Ophthalmology, Neuro-Ophthalmology, Medical Education, Ophthalmic History, or Vision Rehabilitation?
+Can I submit a PAPER in one of the following subjects: Computers, Information Technology, Electronic Health Records, Ethics, General Medical Care, Global Ophthalmology, Medical Education, Ophthalmic History, or Vision Rehabilitation?

 No, abstracts submitted in those subjects will be considered as a POSTER ONLY.